unicode-org/icu4x-docs/README.md

 ## ICU4X Docs Additional Setup

-### Installing dependencies for ICU4X customizations
+### Installing integration plugins for ICU4X customizations

 The following commands must be run to install additional plugins, etc. that are needed for ICU4X customizations to the Starlight theme: